-Table 39.
-F oliar Fungicide es (cont.)
-1 Disease(s) controlled Active Ingredient Product and Formulation Rate per acre Method and Timing of Application 1 Precautions and Remarks 2 Southern stem rot Inpyrfluxam Excalia 2.0-4.0 fl oz/ acre to disease development.
-Do not apply earlier than Apply up to 4 applications of Excalia Fungicide per year provided that the yearly rate does not exceed 8 fl oz/A (0.178 lb ai/A).
+Table 33.
+F oliar Fungicide es [] (cont.)
+Disease(s) controlled Active Ingredient Product and Formulation Rate per acre Method and Timing of Application 1 Precautions and Remarks 2 Southern stem rot Inpyrfluxam Excalia 2.0-4.0 fl oz/ acre to disease Apply up to 4 applications of Excalia Fungicide per year provided that the yearly rate does not exceed 8 fl oz/A (0.178 lb ai/A).
 Do not apply this product within 50 feet of any freshwater lake, pond, river, stream or wetland.
 PHI: 40 days.
 Do not apply this product by aerial application.
 Sclerotinia blight fluazinam Omega 500F 1.0-1.5 pt Make first application according to disease scouting and the Sclerotinia advisory program.
 Up to two additional sprays may be applied depending upon disease pressure.
 Provides good control of Sclerotinia blight and suppression of southern stem rot and Rhizoctonia pod rot.